deomsh/FATLFN/README.md

 Optional Arguments:
 /o => overwrite target-file
-/o:r => overwrite read-only files, original attributes restored (extra) /a => copy attributes, modification date and modification time too (extra) /r => delete read-only folders/ files (extra) /a:[-]adrsh => selected attributes [not]only
+/o:r => overwrite read-only files, original attributes restored (extra) /a => copy attributes, NT-casebyte included (extra)
+/r => delete read-only folders/ files (extra) /a:[-]adrsh => selected attributes [not]only

 Remarks:
-ren => if PATH1 and PATH2 are equal (on same DEVICE only) If Short File Name is renamed to Long File Name, Long File Name is added (if none exist)
- If Long File Name is renamed to associated Short File Name, Long File Name is removed (use <dirx> before to check)
- If 8+3 Short File Name, not fully highcase (=LFN) is renamed to same name in HIGHCASE, 8+3 LFN is removed - and the other way round 8+3 LFN is added ren => if PATH1 and PATH2 not equal 8+3 Short File Name is moved on same DEVICE If source and target share SAME 8+3 Short File Name, Long File Name moved too
+ren => if PATH1 and PATH2 are equal (on same DEVICE only) If Short File Name is renamed to Long File Name, Long File Name is added (if none exist) If Long File Name is renamed to associated Short File Name, Long File Name is removed (use <dirx> before to check) If 8+3 Short File Name, not fully highcase (=LFN) is renamed to same name in HIGHCASE, 8+3 LFN is removed - and the other way round 8+3 LFN is added ren => if PATH1 and PATH2 not equal 8+3 Short File Name is moved on same DEVICE If source and target share SAME 8+3 Short File Name, Long File Name moved too

-copy => with /o:r ALL found attributes of read-only file on target got restored With /a ALL attributes found on source-file will be set on target-file after copying (FAT-source only!)
+copy => with /o:r ALL found attributes of read-only file on target got restored With /a ALL attributes found on FAT source-file will be set on target-file after copying Modification Date and -Time are always copied from FAT source-file

 dellfn => if Short File Name is in FILE, Long File Name is searched to delete All orphaned Long File Name in directory are deleted too (case-insensitive!)